ShuoXing98/shuoxing98.github.io/_pages/misc.md

 * This courese is one of the required courses (Software track) for PhD students.

-* I am very into computer games, so I want to how these how these things attract me.
+* I am very into computer games, so I want to how these things attract me.

 ## Media I frequently use